roynalnaruto/renvm-sig/README.md

-# RenVM Signatures
+# RenVm Signatures
-A library to construct mock RenVM signatures for cross-chain lock-and-mint operations.
+A library to construct mock RenVm signatures for cross-chain lock-and-mint operations.

 # Setup